-Non-operating expenses consist of interest expense and other nonoperating expenses, which increased by 16.8% and 43.3% respectively.
-The increase to other nonoperating expenses is driven by the cost of issue expense related to the Bryant Student Health Center, University Parking System Project, and the University Housing System Improvement Project revenue bonds.
+Non-operating expenses consist of interest expense and other non-operating expenses.
+Interest expense increased 81.2%, from \$1.1 million to \$1.9 million due to the issuance of additional revenue bonds in June 2009.
+The 47.1% decrease in other nonoperating expenses was driven by the cost of issue expense related to the Bryant Student Health Center, University Parking System Project, and the University Housing System Improvement Project revenue bonds in 2009.

-Expenses for fiscal year 2009 are displayed in the following graph:
+Expenses for fiscal year 2010 are displayed in the following graph: